oxnr/awesome-notes/Business/Inspiration.md

 - If you don’t make experiments before starting a project, then your whole project will be an experiment.

 - Logic will get you from A to Z; imagination will get you everywhere.

+- If you start walking the way, the way appears.